ECMWF | Reading | 16-17 January 2016

 GloFAS has produced daily flood forecasts in a pre-operational manner since June 2011 and has already shown its potential during the floods in Pakistan in August 2013 and in Sudan in September 2013.
 The system undergoes rapid development, and a new version was released on 2 December 2015.

 The users of the GloFAS includes national and regional water authorities, water resource managers, hydropower companies, civil protection and first line responders, and international humanitarian aid organisations.

-More information on GloFAS data and methods are available on the Data and Methods page.
+More information on GloFAS data and methods are available on the Data and Services page.

 The Hackathon is supported by the Copernicus Emergency Management Service - Early Warning Systems and we are very grateful for the provision of the prizes.